3t8U/Ruby-project1/README.md

 * _The application analyzes the words to determine if they are the same length_

-* _If the words are the same length  and are actual words then,the words are checked to see if they are anagrams by containing the same letters_
+* _If the words are the same length  and are actual words then, the words are checked to see if they are anagrams by containing the same letters_

 * _If the words are not anagrams, they are checked to see if they are anti grams_